 Case Study 1: A Successful ITSM Integration

-They started the ITSM integration project with a comprehensive analysis of the company’s existing IT infrastructure, processes, and tools and developed a plan for the integration.
+So, they started the ITSM integration project with a comprehensive analysis of the company’s existing IT infrastructure, processes, and developed a plan for the integration.

-- Improve accuracy and consistency of data across the IT environment.
-It helped reduce errors and improve decision-making.
+- Improve the accuracy and consistency of data across the IT environment.

 Case Study 2: An Unsuccessful ITSM Integration